kube-reporting/metering-operator/Documentation/dev/debugging.md

 ## Query Presto using presto-cli

 The following will open up an interactive presto-cli session where you can interactively query Presto.
 One thing to note is that this runs in the same container as Presto and launches an additional Java instance, meaning you may run into memory limits for the pod.
 If this occurs, you should increase the memory request & limits of the Presto pod.
-By default, Presto is con***REMOVED***gured to communicate using TLS, and you would need to run the following command in order to run Presto queries:
+By default, Presto is configured to communicate using TLS, and you would need to run the following command in order to run Presto queries:
 ```bash
 $ kubectl -n $METERING_NAMESPACE exec -it "$(kubectl -n $METERING_NAMESPACE get pods -l app=presto,presto=coordinator -o name | cut -d/ -f2)"  -- /usr/local/bin/presto-cli --server https://presto:8080 --catalog hive --schema default --user root --keystore-path /opt/presto/tls/keystore.pem
 ```